jajdp/Shenanibot-public/README.md

 `!close` : Closes the queue
 `!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!next` : Moves the queue forward a level
-`!random` : Chooses a random level from the queue and puts it at the front of the queue to play; if there are "high priority" levels available to be chosen (i.e. as a result of channel point reward redemptions), these will be chosen before any non-priority levels
+`!random` : Chooses a random level from the queue and puts it at the front of the queue to play.
+If there are markers in the queue, a level will be chosen from before the first marker.
+If priority rules other than order have been applied to the queue, this command respects them; so the chosen level will always be one of thoes with the highest priority
 `!mark` : Place a marker in the queue.
-Markers do two things:  First, they occupy a spot in the queue to allow for situations with no "now playing" level.
-For example, if you don't want the first submitted level to immediately move to "now playing", you can insert a marker before opening the queue.
-Second, `!random` will only consider levels up to the next marker.
-(That is, if the top of the queue is a marker, it will be discarded as normal; but then a level will be chosen from those that are before the subsequent marker in the queue.)
+See [Using Markers](#using-markers) for details.
  `!reward [reward behavior]` : Sets up a channel points reward.
 Unlike other commands, this must be sent as the message for a custom channel points reward; it assigns a behavior to that particular custom reward.
 See [Channel Points Integration](#channel-points-integration) for details.
  `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior